What you need to know about 2G

 We are changing out old technology for new.
 2G is a dated technology that has been superseded by customer demand for 4G services which enable media rich data activities like video streaming.

-2degrees hasn’t sold 2g phones since 2015 and each month we have less and less demand from customers using these older phones on our network.
-We know it’s frustrating but have given impacted customers plenty of notice so they can change their phone and stay connected on the 15th of March when we turn off 2g, we will also make sure to remind customers so they don’t forget its coming.
+2degrees hasn’t sold 2G phones since 2015 and each month we have less and less demand from customers using these older phones on our network.
+We know it’s frustrating, but we have given impacted customers plenty of notice so they can change their phone and stay connected on the 15th of March when we turn off 2G, we will also make sure to remind customers so they don’t forget its coming.